 10. Have Fun Teaching videos from YouTube!
 They are great.
 We listen to them every morning.

-Now that you have learned how to teach letters and sounds, you’re on your way to becoming a more efficient reading teacher!
+Now that you have learned some new strategies on how to teach letters and sounds, you’re on your way to becoming a more efficient reading teacher!